 “We were able to take an established brand with a specific look and feel and not have to create a separate experience for those who might be disabled,” solution designer J.D.
 Busch said.
 “We took their brand and interpreted it to make it the same for all.”

-As more organizations face lawsuits over web compliance, accessibility is becoming a bigger issue, but we’ve viewed it as a responsibility for years – so much so that we don’t just focus on accessibility, we focus on inclusion.
+As more organizations face lawsuits over web compliance, accessibility is becoming a bigger issue.
+We’ve viewed it as a responsibility for years; so much so that we don’t just focus on accessibility, we focus on inclusion.

 And we do so while creating beautifully designed sites.